site-bender/fp/README.md

-# @sitebender/operations
+# @sitebender/fp

-Library for generating validators, calculations, formatters, and even HTML elements from JSON.
+FP types and utilities for Typescript.